Try this trick to finally get your sugar habit under control.

-But if you are like me, after the binge you will bring new fervor and commitment to the promise you made yourself to eat less sugar.
-So, at the risk of spoiling a bit of the frenzy of the festive occasion, I want to share the best trick I have found yet for managing sugar consumption.
+If you are like me, after a sugar binge you may want to bring new fervor and commitment to the promise you made yourself to eat less sugar.
+Which is why I want to share the best trick I have found yet for managing sugar consumption.

 If you are like me, you are also the veteran of several campaigns to eat healthier.
 You've read many tips on kicking the sugar habit.
 The rational part of your brain knows the price your health pays for eating too much sugar, but the sweet tooth can still get the better of you.